Overview

 Why am I seeing this fee ON MY INVOICE?

-From August 2025, the U.S. government is removing the de minimis threshold of $800 and introducing ‘reciprocal’ tariffs on many imported goods.
-Every shipment to the U.S. now incurs customs duty and clearance charges, regardless of value.
-Our $29 U.S. Import Administration Fee helps cover part of these costs on your behalf.
+From August 2025, the US government is removing the de minimis threshold of $800 and introducing ‘reciprocal’ tariffs on most imported goods.
+All goods entering the US now incur customs duty and clearance charges regardless of value.
+To keep things straightforward, we’ve introduced a $39 service that covers all tariffs and clearance charges, which we handle entirely on your behalf.
+This avoids delays and surprise bills.

-• U.S. import duties (currently around 10% for our products)
+• US import duties (currently set at 10% for our products)

 • Our administrative costs to ensure smooth customs entry

-The fee is less than our actual cost.
-We absorb the shortfall.
-The contribution towards these costs make supplying our U.S. customers commercially viable.
+This fee is less than our actual cost.
+We are absorbing the shortfall.
+Your contribution towards these costs ensures supplying our US customers remains commercially viable.

 Does this mean you’re paying all the duty?

 Yes – we prepay 100% of the import charges so your order clears customs without delay.
-The $29 fee is a contribution, not a pass-through of the exact duty.
-We always pay more than we charge.
+The $39 fee is a contribution, not a pass-through of the exact duty.
+We pay US customs more than we charge you.

 Will I owe anything on delivery if I pay the fee?